Monmouth Photographic Club

 • We have a members' WhatsApp group to share photos, comments and suggestions for trips out etc.

 • Each month we have a website challenge.
 The idea of this is to encourage members to try out new ideas or types of photography and to showcase innovative images.
-(See the website Challenge page for more information)
+(See the website Challenge page for more information).
+This is followed by a Zoom discussion of the images for those who want to take part.

 How to Join :